 For Physics, Cengage works fine, but HC Verma is highly recommended.
 For Chemistry, the notes from FIITJEE were enough for me because it is one subject where the preparation never ends.

-Books provide clarity of concepts which matter the most.
+Books provide clarity of concepts that matter the most.

 Question: Did you have any mentors during your journey?